New and Updated Semidefinite Programming Bounds for Subspace Codes: Introduction

 This gives $388, 7696, 71157, 410585$ for $q=2,3,4,5$, while the previous best known bounds were $407, 15802, 144060, 826594$.
 The bound $q \leq 101$ is chosen rather arbitrarily and we conjecture that it is unnecessary.
 For general $q$, we could only show the following.

 \begin{theorem} Let $2 \le q$ be a prime power.
 We have $A_q(7, 4) \leq (q^2-q+1) \gauss{7}{1} + 2(q^5+q^3+1)$. \end{theorem}

-Previously, Bachoc et al. applied semidefinite programming in \cite{Bachoc2013} to binary subspace codes with odd minimum distance and $n \le 16$.
-We extend their results in several ways: (1) Since Bachoc et al. computed their bounds, several new upper bounds for small CDC codes were discovered, cf. \url{http://subspacecodes.uni-bayreuth.de/} associated with \cite{HKKW2016Tables}.
+Previously, Bachoc et al. applied semidefinite programming in~\cite{Bachoc2013} to binary subspace codes with odd minimum distance and $n \le 16$.
+We extend their results in several ways: (1) Since Bachoc et al. computed their bounds, several new upper bounds for small CDC codes were discovered, cf. \url{http://subspacecodes.uni-bayreuth.de/} associated with~\cite{HKKW2016Tables}.
 Using these new bounds, we provide an update on their bounds (with a slightly differently chosen range of parameters).
 (2) We provide bounds for $d$ even.
 (3) We compute bounds for $q > 2$.
 Our range for all these computations is mostly arbitrary, but chosen in a way that the computations terminate in less than a week on standard hardware at the time of writing.

 The paper is organized as follows.
-In Section \ref{sec:prelim} we introduce basic definitions and the used theoretical framework of semidefinite programming in coherent configurations, so that we can describe the coherent configuration and semidefinite program which is associated with the symmetry group of the metric space $(\cP(V),d_s)$ in Section \ref{sec:cc}.
-This culminates in Section \ref{sec:main_thm}, in which we investigate $A_q(7, 4)$ and show our main results, and Section \ref{sec:comps}, in which we update the SDP bounds given by Bachoc et al. To conclude this current overview on semidefinite programming for subspace codes, we provide some bounds on quadruples for the binary analog of the Fano plane in Section \ref{sec:quads}.
+In Section~\ref{sec:prelim} we introduce basic definitions and the used theoretical framework of semidefinite programming in coherent configurations, so that we can describe the coherent configuration and semidefinite program which is associated with the symmetry group of the metric space $(\cP(V),d_s)$ in Section~\ref{sec:cc}.
+This culminates in Section~\ref{sec:main_thm}, in which we investigate $A_q(7, 4)$ and show our main results, and Section~\ref{sec:comps}, in which we update the SDP bounds given by Bachoc et al. To conclude this current overview on semidefinite programming for subspace codes, we mention that Schrijver's SDP bound does not appear to improve any known bounds and we suggest some future work.